 (C) Under State law, when a consumer places a security freeze, a credit reporting agency issues a unique personal identification number or password to the consumer.
-The consumer must provide the PIN or password, and his or her express consent, to allow a potential creditor to access his or her credit information.
+The consumer must provide the PIN or password, VT LEG #330559 v.1 and his or her express consent, to allow a potential creditor to access his or her credit information.